Duke Energy (DUK)

 nullAI Analysis | Feedback

-Brian Savoy, Executive Vice President and Chief Financial Officer
+Brian D. Savoy, Executive Vice President and Chief Financial Officer

-Kodwo Ghartey-Tagoe, Executive Vice President and CEO, Duke Energy Carolinas and Head of the Natural Gas Business Unit
+Kodwo Ghartey-Tagoe, Executive Vice President and CEO, Duke Energy Carolinas and Natural Gas Business

-Louis Renjel, Executive Vice President and Chief Executive Officer, Duke Energy Florida and Midwest, and Chief Corporate Affairs Officer
+Louis E. Renjel, Executive Vice President and Chief Executive Officer, Duke Energy Florida and Midwest; Chief Corporate Affairs Officer

-Louis Renjel will serve as Executive Vice President and Chief Executive Officer of Duke Energy Florida and Midwest, while also continuing as Chief Corporate Affairs Officer, effective July 1, 2025.
-Renjel joined Duke Energy in March 2017, bringing significant expertise from his previous long tenure as an executive at CSX Corporation.
+Louis Renjel serves as Executive Vice President and Chief Executive Officer of Duke Energy Florida and Midwest, and also as Chief Corporate Affairs Officer.

 AI Analysis | Feedback